CodewithAvijit/CodewithAvijit-Loan-Approval-Prediction-System/readme.md

 ## Overview

-Predicts loan approval likelihood using a [Specify Model, e.g., Logistic Regression] model trained on historical data.
+Predicts loan approval likelihood using a model trained on historical data.
 Assists financial institutions in decision-making via user input and approval/rejection prediction.

 ## Features